Thermodynamics of the Gravity from Entropy theory: Introduction

-Since the discovery of the thermodynamics of black holes \cite{bekenstein1973black,bekenstein1974generalized,hawking1975particle,witten2025introduction,kubizvnak2017black} the deep connection between gravity and statistical mechanics has become well established.
-The relation between gravity and statistical mechanics has been further consolidated by early results on the entropy and the temperature of de Sitter space \cite{gibbons1977cosmological,bunch1978quantum,birrell1984quantum} that have triggered significant attention for their profound implications \cite{bousso2002conformal,bousso2002adventures}.
-In particular, these findings demonstrate that the relation between gravity and statistical mechanics involves spacetimes with a horizon other than black holes.
+Since the discovery of the thermodynamics of black holes \cite{bekenstein1973black,bekenstein1974generalized,hawking1975particle,witten2025introduction,kubizvnak2017black,yokokura2025black} the deep connection between gravity and statistical mechanics has attracted large scientific attention.
+Further insight into these profound relations has been provided by early results on the entropy and the temperature of de Sitter space \cite{gibbons1977cosmological,bunch1978quantum,birrell1984quantum} that have triggered significant attention because of their profound implications \cite{bousso2002conformal,bousso2002adventures}.
+Interestingly, the horizon entropy, including Wald entropy and its extensions has been interpreted in terms of the Noether charge of modified gravity actions \cite{wald1993black,iyer1994some,jacobson1994black,sasa2016thermodynamic}.
+This entropy allows to capture corrections to the area law derived from higher curvature terms in the Lagrangian.
+All together, these findings demonstrate that the relation between gravity and statistical mechanics involves spacetimes with a horizon other than black holes.
 Therefore for several decades, a longstanding challenge in theoretical physics has been to establish the profound connections between statistical mechanics, information theory, and gravity.
-So far, different entropic gravity approaches have been proposed \cite{jacobson1995thermodynamics,carroll2016entropy,jacobson2016entanglement,verlinde2011origin,callan1994geometric,chirco2014spacetime,chirco2010nonequilibrium,padmanabhan2010thermodynamical} in the literature, which take as the fundamental starting point the area law for the entropy of black holes.
-The area law also plays an important role in the holographic theory \cite{hooft2001holographic,susskind1995world,swingle2012entanglement}, relating information theory, entanglement entropy \cite{ryu2006aspects,nishioka2009holographic,faulkner2013quantum} and gravity.
+So far, different entropic gravity approaches have been proposed \cite{jacobson1995thermodynamics,cai2005first,carroll2016entropy,jacobson2016entanglement,verlinde2011origin,callan1994geometric,chirco2014spacetime,chirco2010nonequilibrium,padmanabhan2010thermodynamical,dorau2025quantum} in the literature, which take as the fundamental starting point the area law and more in general horizon entropy.
+The horizon entropy also plays an important role in the holographic theory \cite{hooft2001holographic,susskind1995world,swingle2012entanglement}, relating information theory, entanglement entropy \cite{ryu2006aspects,blanco2013relative,casini2011towards,nishioka2009holographic,faulkner2013quantum} and gravity.
 From the statistical mechanics point of view, however, the quest for a theory that captures the elementary degrees of freedom of geometry is ongoing.
-From the cosmological point of view, the search for modified area laws and generalized entropies \cite{barrow2020area,kaniadakis2002statistical,tsallis2013black,heymans2025entropy,quevedo2007geometrothermodynamics} and the investigation of their potential ability to interpret cosmological observation is also attracting large attention ~\cite{capozziello2018information,capozziello2022thermodynamic,capozziello2023black,luciano2024kaniadakis,capozziello2025barrow}.
+From the cosmological point of view, the search for modified area laws beyond what is already captured by the Wald entropy, has led to the discussion of generalized entropies in cosmology \cite{barrow2020area,kaniadakis2002statistical,tsallis2013black,tsallis2025extensive,heymans2025entropy,quevedo2007geometrothermodynamics}.
+Their potential ability to interpret cosmological observations is currently a very active subject of research ~\cite{capozziello2018information,capozziello2022thermodynamic,capozziello2023black,luciano2024kaniadakis,capozziello2025barrow,nojiri2022nonextensive,nojiri2022early}. {More broadly the general problem of reconciling our understanding on gravity with the second principle of thermodynamics is a classic topic in General Relativity (GR) and cosmology \cite{padmanabhan2010thermodynamical,baumann2022cosmology}.
+However, in standard GR, the entropy is primarily attributed either to matter and radiation, or to horizons, and geometric degrees of freedom ~\cite{clifton2013gravitational} but not directly on the interplay between geometric degree of freedom and matter fields like in the GfE theory. }